fsackur/leigh-delamere/opnsense/build_notes.md

     3. I'm not even mucking with `LRO`.
 Just disable it.
 2. Issues with SSH and sudo - because bracketed paste randomly turns on, so pasting a complex password fails.
 If you paste something and it's wrapped in `00~`/`01~`, that's the issue.
     - Fix (hopefully): copy over `/etc/inputrc` and `chmod 755`
+3. Packages for ease of use:
+   - `pkg install bash nano` (then you can set your login shell to bash in the GUI)
+   - `echo 'export EDITOR="nano"' | sudo tee -a /root/.bashrc` (for when you really want to `sudo bash`)
+   - `sed -i.bak s/EDITOR=vi/EDITOR=nano/g ~/.profile && rm .profile.bak`
+   - I could not find a package for `ip` in the community repo.
+4. Package for ease of use: [opnsense-cli](https://github.com/mihakralj/opnsense-cli) (install instructions under "releases").
-3. Enabling new user for sudo:
+5. Enable non-root user for sudo:
     - Best to create the user in the GUI.
 Ensure you set the login shell and paste your public key under `authorized_keys`.
-    - `visudo /usr/local/etc/sudoers.d/100-user`
+    - `EDITOR=nano visudo /usr/local/etc/sudoers.d/100-user`
     - copy the user line from `/usr/local/etc/sudoers.d/100-user`, editing username to suit
-    - if you don't know vi, it's weird:
-        - if it doesn't enter text, press the `i` key
-        - when finished, press `Esc` then type `:wq` and press `Enter`
     - don't just copy the file over.
-This file is tricky and should only ever be edited with `visudo` for safety
+This file is tricky and should only ever be edited with `visudo` for safety - that includes permissions
-4. Packages for ease of use: `pkg install bash nano` (then you can set your login shell to bash in the GUI).
-I could not find a package for `ip` in the community repo.
-5. Package for ease of use: [opnsense-cli](https://github.com/mihakralj/opnsense-cli) (install instructions under "releases").